reevolutiva/twchr-dev/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Manage, promote and monetise your Twitch.tv streaming integrating the power of twitch to WordPress.
+Manage, promote and monetize your Twitch.tv streaming integrating the power of twitch to WordPress.

 == Description ==
-**Twitcher Manage Twitch Account** is a tool for streamers to *Monetize your streams and grow your audience*.
+**Twitcher Manage Twitch Account** is a tool for streamers to **Monetize your streams and grow your audience**.
-Integrate your *Twitch channel to your WordPress* site in a simple and fast way.
+Integrate your **Twitch channel to your WordPress** site in a simple and fast way.
-Twitcher *connects your site with Twitch Helix Api* and add *mannage your Twitch.tv Account from your WordPress Dashboard*.
+Twitcher **connects your site with Twitch Helix Api** and add **manage your Twitch.tv Account from your WordPress Dashboard**.
-Import all your past streamings as post page for every past Stream, so you could mannage and promote your programs and series, and offer extra content to your audience, so you can take advantage of the power of google organic seach.
+Import all your past streamings as post page for every past Stream, so you could manage and promote your programs and series, and offer extra content to your audience, so you can take advantage of the power of google organic search.

 == Features ==
-* *Embed Twitch Videos to Wordpress* as Streaming Post Tipe
+* **Embed Twitch Videos to Wordpress** as Streaming Post Type
-* *Mannage your Twitch* schedule calendar direct from WordPress and make an archive for all the chapters of your Series
+* **Manage your Twitch schedule** calendar direct from WordPress and make an archive for all the chapters of your Series
 * Youtube fallback link for your streamings
-* Keep on *track your twitch views* and mannage connections
+* Keep on **track your twitch views** and manage connections
-* *Easy Installation* & use: Connect your Wordpress site with your Twitch.tv channel and import your previous videos in less than 5 minutes.
+* **Easy Installation** & use: Connect your Wordpress site with your Twitch.tv channel and import your previous videos in less than 5 minutes.
 * Compatible with Woocommerce, Learndash and most plugins and themes.
-* Twitch *API Helix* Enabled
+* Twitch **API Helix** Enabled

 NOTE: Use of this plugin requires the full understanding and acceptance of Twitch Interactive, Inc. terms of service.
 This is an unofficial WordPress integration.
 Twitcher.pro is a conjuntas.club plugin.